Homeless Health Initiative

 Main Collaborative Partners: Consumer Credit Counseling Service, Salina Housing Authority, Partners 4 Success/Salina Adult Education Center, First Presbyterian Church

-- 70% of participants taking Circle Leader Training will successfully complete the course
+- 75% of participants taking the initial Circle Leader Training class will successfully complete the course

-- 100% of participants will complete an assessment every 6 months to update progress toward goals, including education and employment
+- 100% of participants will complete an assessment every 6 months to update progress towards goals to become financially stable.